Hypertune

 This logic is partially reduced and so cannot be evaluated into JSON.
 It must be further reduced first.

-Partial reduction is useful during SDK initialization.
+Partial reduction is useful during .